blacklanternsecurity/bbot/README.md

 python3.9 -m pipx install bbot
 # run bbot
 bbot --help
-# if that doesn't work, try going home and rethinking your life.
+# if that doesn't work, you may want to go home and rethink your life.
 ~~~

 ## Scanning with BBOT